-is so very easy to make and a great dipping sauce for chicken fingers and other appetizers everyone will enjoy.
+A very easy to make copycat dipping sauce for chicken fingers and other appetizers everyone will enjoy.

 He is a picky eater but he likes chicken as long as there is something to dip it in.

 You can say, or my grandsons will say I’m the ‘fast food police’.
 You can almost bet your bottom dollar I will not drive to any drive-thru joint unless we were in an emergency.

 I will go the extra mile to make as much as I can from scratch than go to a drive through – except for Dunkin’ coffee.

 So I convinced my grandson that we could make the sweet and sour sauce, he was skeptical but was willing to make the sauce with me – probably so he could say, “see I told you it wouldn’t be the same!!!”.

 The ingredient list is nothing unusual but does include light corn syrup.
 Fortunately there is a “0” grams high fructose corn syrup available and the recipe calls for only 2 tablespoons.

 So let’s get cooking.

 Quick and Easy to make Sweet and Sour Copycat recipe, a delicious dipping sauce #cookingwithkids

 - 1/4 cup apricot preserves